Jeevan177/Agentic-War-Room-for-Quicker-RCA/README.md

 # 🚀 Agentic War Room for Quicker RCA

 ## 📌 Overview
-The **Agentic War Room for Quicker Root Cause Analysis (RCA)** is an AI-powered system designed to classify issues, predict root causes, and provide quick solutions using **Natural Language Processing (NLP)**.
-The system utilizes **DistilBERT** for issue classification, ensuring faster and more accurate problem resolution.
+Agentic War Room is an intelligent **Root Cause Analysis (RCA) chatbot** built using Streamlit and Machine Learning techniques.
+It processes system logs and metrics to detect anomalies and provide insights into potential issues.

-## 🎯 Key Features
+## ✨ Features
-✅ **Automated RCA** – Classifies issues and predicts root causes using DistilBERT.
-✅ **Streamlit UI** – Interactive web app for issue selection and analysis.
-✅ **Pre-trained Models** – Uses **DistilBERT** for NLP-based analysis.
-✅ **Efficient Search** – FAISS for fast similarity matching (future enhancement).
+- 📊 **Anomaly Detection**: Uses Z-score analysis and Isolation Forest for detecting abnormal system behavior.
+- 📝 **Log Correlation**: Matches system logs with anomalies to identify root causes.
+- 🤖 **AI Chatbot Assistance**: Provides intelligent responses based on system issues dataset.
+- 📄 **Summarization Model**: Uses DistilBART to summarize issue resolutions.
+- ⚡ **Pretrained Models**: Utilizes DistilGPT-2 for chatbot interactions.

 ## 🛠 Tech Stack
-- **Python** (PyTorch, Transformers, Pandas)
+- **Python** (Scikit-Learn, Pandas, NumPy, SciPy)
-- **Hugging Face Models**: DistilBERT
+- **Hugging Face Models**: DistilBART, DistilGPT-2
 - **Streamlit** (for interactive UI)
-- **FAISS** (for similarity search)
+- **FuzzyWuzzy** (for text matching)
-- **Torch & Transformers** (for deep learning models)
+- **PyTorch & Transformers** (for deep learning models)

-## 📂 Project Structure
-📦 Agentic-War-Room
-│── 📜 code.py # Streamlit UI for issue classification
-│── 📜 model.py # DistilBERT-based classification model
-│── 📂 models/ # Pre-trained model weights
-│── 📂 data/ # Sample dataset (CSV)
-│── 📜 README.md # Documentation

 ## 🚀 How It Works
-1️⃣ **User selects an issue from the dropdown in Streamlit UI**
+1️⃣ **User selects an issue** from the dropdown menu in the Streamlit UI.
-2️⃣ **DistilBERT classifies the issue and predicts its root cause**
+2️⃣ **DistilBERT analyzes the issue**, classifies it, and predicts the potential root cause.
-3️⃣ **The results are displayed interactively in the UI**
+3️⃣ **The predicted root cause and relevant insights** are displayed interactively in the UI for troubleshooting.

-## 🔥 Future Enhancements
-✅ Expand dataset for improved accuracy
-✅ Fine-tune models for better predictions
-✅ Integrate real-time issue tracking systems

 ---